GuidesWikiHow Many Watts Does A Gaming PC Use?

 Motherboard And PSU

-These components are entirely different from each other, but their power consumption depends entirely on the power requirement of other components.
-That’s because these two components play the role of supplying power to the other components.
+These components are entirely different, but their power consumption depends entirely on the power requirement of other components.
+That’s because these two components supply power to the other components.

 Despite that, the motherboard can typically take up to 150 Watts of energy.
 At the same time, a PSU can take up from 200 Watts to 1800 Watts.[7]
 Again, this power consumption figure entirely depends on the model of the PSU.